Sebastian-Fitzner/mangony/README.md

 In general I love static site generators.
 Simply deploy the output and you`re done - great.

 But there is one major problem.
-When developing every change leads to the compiling of all pages.
+When developing, every change leads to the compiling of all pages.
 In large projects this is very time consuming.

 So why not just combine a server for development purpose with a static site generator?